BlaineDev/431-classes-2022/class20/README.md

 ## Announcements

-1. I've updated RStudio to 2022.07.2 build 576 with no problems.
+1. I've updated RStudio to 2022.07.2 build 576 without problems.
 I suggest you do the same when RStudio prompts you to do so.
-2. I haven't yet (on some of my machines) updated R from version 4.2.1 to 4.2.2. so that I could review Project A thoroughly using what you used.
-    I anticipate no problems with this upgrade, but suggest only that you use either 4.2.1. or 4.2.2. for Project B.
+2. I will soon update R to version 4.2.2.
+You are welcome to use either 4.2.1. or 4.2.2. for Project B and the rest of the 431 course.
 3. Grades and feedback for Lab 5 will be posted **by class time**.
 4. The answer sketch for Lab 6 will be posted **by class time**.
 5. There is a Minute Paper due Wednesday 2022-11-16, which will be posted **by class time**.